-Nordost was not officially displaying at the show, but reps were there who showed us their new Red Dawn USB-C cable for those audiophiles requiring connection to a device with a USB-C connector.
-It utilizes Nordost’s proprietary Micro Mono-Filament technology and hybrid twisted-pair/non-twisted-pair geometry, and uses silver-plated, 99.9999%-pure OFC signal conductors.
-The Red Dawn USB-C cable is shipping now starting at $274.99 for a standard 0.3m length, and is available in lengths up to 2m for an additional cost.
+Nordost was not officially displaying at the show, but reps showed us the company’s new Red Dawn USB-C cable for those audiophiles requiring connection to a device with a USB-C connector.
+It utilizes Nordost’s proprietary Micro Mono-Filament technology and hybrid twisted-pair / non-twisted-pair geometry, and uses silver-plated, 99.9999%-pure OFC signal conductors.
+The Red Dawn USB-C cable is shipping now starting at $274.99 for a standard 0.3m length, and it’s available in lengths up to 2m for an additional cost.

-Crystal Cable previously produced the Cantabile cable for portable music players through a collaboration with music-player-maker Astell&Kern.
-At CES 2018, Crystal had their new Duet cable, also designed for portable products.
+Crystal Cable previously produced the Cantabile cable for portable music players through a collaboration with music-player maker Astell&Kern.
+At CES 2018, Crystal had its new Duet cable, also designed for portable products.
 Available in various configurations and with high-quality Oyaide connectors, the black-and-white cable houses conductors made of a blend of gold and silver for high conductivity.
 The Duet also contains a silver-over-copper woven shield.
 Prices have yet to be set for North America.

-Crystal Cable also introduced their Ultimate Dream interconnect, which now completes the line that previously was comprised of only a speaker cable and power cord.
-The complex cable geometry consists of six conductors that each contains a monocrystal-silver core surrounded by both a gold-plated monocrystal-silver shield and silver-plated monocrystal-copper shield.
+Crystal Cable also introduced its Ultimate Dream interconnect, which now completes the line that previously comprised only a speaker cable and power cord.
+The complex cable geometry consists of six conductors, each containing a monocrystal-silver core surrounded by both a gold-plated monocrystal-silver shield and silver-plated monocrystal-copper shield.
 The Ultimate Dream interconnect is available in single-ended and balanced configurations, terminated with high-grade, custom-made Oyaide RCA (single-ended) and XLR (balanced) connectors.
 Like the Duet, pricing has yet to be determined.

 . . .
 15A and 20A connectors are available (as shown) on all models.
 All Storm-series cables also feature AudioQuest’s active DBS (Dialectric Bias System), which is claimed to reduce non-linear distortions caused by temporary energy storage in the cable’s insulation.
 Prices start at $624.95 for a 1m length of Thunder, with the top-of-the-line Dragon High Current version priced at $4400 for 1m.

-Paradigm was not showing any new products at this year’s CES, but they had a display showing new premium finishes for their Persona series of loudspeakers.
-A total of 14 new color finishes are available for the cabinet, along with three grille colors, four front-baffle colors, and two woofer-cones colors.
+Paradigm wasn’t showing any new products at this year’s CES, but the company had a display showing new premium finishes for its Persona series of loudspeakers.
+A total of 14 new color finishes are available for the cabinet, along with three grille colors, four front-baffle colors, and two woofer-cone colors.